kwhitley/itty.dev/src/routes/itty-router/typescript/+page.md

 ---

 ### Exposed Types
-There are two useful types exposed by Itty to make your life easier (along with many other internal ones that you'll likely never need):
+There are a few useful types exposed by Itty to make your life easier (along with many other internal ones that you'll likely never need):

 <a name="IRequestStrict"></a>